Helena Cobban: Lebanese politics

-In her 1985 book, she analysed Lebanese politics as being the result of complex interactions among the country's different population groups, which she divided—based on an analysis by Fuad Khuri —into "sects" and "minorities."
+In her 1985 book The Making of Modern Lebanon she analysed Lebanese politics as being the result of complex interactions among the country's different population groups, which she divided—based on an analysis by Fuad Khuri —into "sects" and "minorities."
 The book, which also built on considerable on-the-ground reporting, identified and analysed the rise of the country's previously marginalised Shiite community.
 She made numerous reporting trips back to Lebanon after 1999, and has published two notable articles about the rise of Hezbollah.

 Syrian–Israeli peacemaking

-Her 1991 book tracked the entanglement of the Syrian–Israeli relationship in broader Cold War concerns.
+Her 1991 book The superpowers and the Syrian-Israeli conflict tracked the entanglement of the Syrian–Israeli relationship in broader Cold War concerns.
 Zbigniew Brzezinski described it as a "perceptive and cool dissection of a truly complex issue."
 In a 1997 monograph, she started to look at the surprisingly fruitful peace diplomacy that had taken place on this track since the 1991 Madrid Conference.
 She expanded on that work in her 2000 book, described by Raymond Hinnebusch as "A must-read for anyone with interest in the Middle East or the dynamics of peace negotiations in general."